davelsan/vue-next-starter/README.md

 ### Icons

-SVG icons are bundled by the [`svg-sprite-loader`](https://github.com/JetBrains/svg-sprite-loader) plugin.
-An `*.svg` sprites file is supplied by each individual module, and should be imported at the entry component.
+This application comes pre-configured with an optional sprite system that uses the [`svg-sprite-loader`](https://github.com/JetBrains/svg-sprite-loader) plugin to easily import SVG sprites where needed.

-Icons are dynamically loaded via a shared [`svg-icon`](./src/modules/shared/components/svg-icon/svg-icon.vue) component.
-The `id` and `module` (imported `*.svg` filename without extension) props are required to generate the correct path to the sprite.
+To use this system, `*.svg` sprites must be imported at either the app entry point, or by the module or component that will use its SVG definitions.
+Icons can then be dynamically loaded via a global [`svg-icon`](./src/modules/shared/components/svg-icon/svg-icon.vue) component.
+The `id` and `file` (imported `*.svg` filename without extension) props are required to generate the correct path to the sprite.

 An example can be found in the [`home.vue`](./src/modules/home/home.vue) component.
+The `home` module uses this system to render an `svg` that is defined within a `base-sprites.svg` file imported in `app.main.ts`.
+By importing `base-sprites.svg` at the app entry point, its icons are made available to the whole application.

 ## Troubleshooting